Middleton Lodge

-The Hartley family
+Hartley family

-George Hartley (1726-1780) built Middleton Lodge in about 1777.
+George Hartley (1726–1780) built Middleton Lodge in about 1777.
 He was born in 1726 in Middleton Tyas.
-His father was Leonard Hartley (1689-1774) who was a wealthy landowner and copper mine magnate.
+His father was Leonard Hartley (1689–1774) who was a wealthy landowner and copper mine magnate.
 His mother was Catherine Bowles who unfortunately died at a young age when George was only three years old.
 He was brought up by his father at East Hall which is nearby.
 He went to Cambridge University and became a barrister.

 In 1774 at the age of 48 George married a widow Mrs Ann Bunting, daughter of the Reverend William Tomlinson who was 34 years old.
 She already had two daughters, Elizabeth and Dorothy Bunting by her first marriage.
 Their son Leonard William Hartley was born in 1775.
 George died in 1780 when his son was only five years old and his property was held in Trust until Leonard came of age.

 Leonard went to Cambridge University in 1793.
 At this time the University commissioned the notable artist Sylvester Harding to paint some of the students and Leonard was one of those chosen.
 The watercolour is shown.

-Leonard died in 1815 and Middleton Lodge was passed to his second cousin Francis Hartley (1778-1820) who died five years later.
-It was then inherited by George Hartley (1780-1841) Francis’s younger brother.
+Leonard died in 1815 and Middleton Lodge was passed to his second cousin Francis Hartley (1778–1820) who died five years later.
+It was then inherited by George Hartley (1780–1841) Francis’s younger brother.
 George also went to Cambridge University and became a barrister.
 He joined the North York Corps of Yeomanry Cavalry and was promoted to Major.
 George did not marry and the 1841 Census shows him living alone with nine servants.
 When he died in 1841 his property was inherited by his nephew Leonard Lawrie Campbell who changed his name to Hartley in honour of his uncle.

-Leonard Lawrie Hartley (1816-1883) was the son of Archibald Campbell of Bedale Yorkshire who was a medical doctor.
+Leonard Lawrie Hartley (1816–1883) was the son of Archibald Campbell of Bedale Yorkshire who was a medical doctor.
 Leonard inherited his uncle’s fortune at the age of only 25 and was able to become a wealthy landed proprietor at a very early age.
 He lived for some time at Middleton Lodge but from about 1852 he rented it to Edmund Backhouse and his family for many years.
 After he died in 1883 the property was inherited by Elizabeth Martha Eyre who was a distant relative.
 She lived in West Hall in Middleton Tyas and continued to rent out Middleton Hall.